-Oregon Writers Colony was formed to support writers and establish a permanent writers’ retreat on the Oregon coast, which writers could use for projects and for classes.
+Their goal was to support writers and establish a permanent writers’ retreat on the Oregon coast, which writers could use for projects and for classes.
 The organization worked toward these goals by presenting writers conferences and workshops.

-They continued offering classes and conferences for the next five years.
+Those classes and conferences continued for the next five years.
 In 1988, they purchased a log home on the ridge in Rockaway Beach overlooking the Pacific Ocean to the west and Lake Lytle to the east.
-Board members Margaret Borland, Sue Bronson, Joleen Colombo, Doreen Gandy, Bonnie Bean Graham, Marlene Howard, Gail McNally, Naomi Stokes, Rae Richen and Marsha Weber made the decision to purchase Colonyhouse.
-With a generous gift from Jean Auel, and a beneficiary gift from the estate of co-founder, Lola Janes, the Colonyhouse became a reality.
+Board members Margaret Borland, Sue Bronson, Joleen Colombo, Doreen Gandy, Bonnie Bean Graham, Marlene Howard, Gail McNally, Naomi Stokes, Rae Richen, and Marsha Weber made the decision to purchase Colonyhouse.
+With a generous gift from Jean Auel and a beneficiary gift from the estate of co-founder, Lola Janes, the Colonyhouse became a reality.

 OWC in the Present

-Oregon Writers Colony continues to offer many of the programs that were part of our mission when we first were recognized as a non-profit – to support writers at all levels of experience.
-In addition, we keep up with changes and provide opportunities for writers to understand new ways of working with the publishing industry, and new opportunities to market their writing.
-We also provide a place, called Colonyhouse, in Rockaway Beach for writers to focus on writing projects and practice their art.
+Oregon Writers Colony still programs to support the mission of supporting writers at all levels of experience.
+In addition to teaching craft, we also keep up with changes in technology and the publishing industry, helping writers understand new ways of working with the publishing industry and new opportunities to market their writing.
+We also still have a place, called Colonyhouse, in Rockaway Beach where writers can focus on writing projects and practice their art.

 All of our workshops, our annual short story and poetry contests and other services are provided at very little cost.